alecslupu-pfa/decidim-module-custom_proposal_states/README.md

 ## Acknowledgments

-The module has been financed by the city of Lyon as well as the Civic Engagement Commission of New York, and developed by Alex Lupu for Open Source Politics.
+The module has been financed by the city of Lyon as well as the Civic Engagement Commission of New York, and developed by Alexandru-Emil Lupu (@alecslupu) for Open Source Politics.

 ## Installation